MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-reading-and-writing-metadata-use.md

 ---
-Description: Some image files contain metadata that you can read to determine features of the image. ms.assetid: 2febea35-3fea-4a2d-baaf-7a4f935fc81f
+description: Some image files contain metadata that you can read to determine features of the image. ms.assetid: 2febea35-3fea-4a2d-baaf-7a4f935fc81f
 title: Reading and Writing Metadata ms.topic: article